Ouch! Shoulder pain and how to treat it

 Shoulder Dislocation: Dislocation of the shoulder joint is most commonly caused by an athletic injury or a fall.
 The ball of the shoulder (humeral head) slides out of the socket.
 This leads to tears of the soft tissues around the shoulder and sometimes can cause bone injuries as well.

-Shoulder Arthritis: Wear and tear in the cartilage of the shoulder leads to arthritis.
+Shoulder Arthritis: Wear and tear in the cartilage of the shoulder lead to arthritis.

 Physical therapy & Occupational therapy